hashicorp/terraform-provider-azurerm/website/docs/r/orchestrated_virtual_machine_scale_set.html.markdown

 A `identity` block supports the following:

 * `type` - (Required) The type of Managed Identity which should be assigned to the Windows Orchestrated Virtual Machine Scale Set.
-Possible values are `SystemAssigned`, `UserAssigned` and `SystemAssigned, UserAssigned`.
+Possible values are `UserAssigned` and `None`.

 * `identity_ids` - (Optional) A list of User Managed Identity ID's which should be assigned to the Orchestrated Windows Virtual Machine Scale Set.